BonBon-exchange/archived-bonbon-web-browser/README.md

 ### Notes for macOS

-The app was not working before 24th June, 2022.
+The app was not working before June 24th, 2022.
 I am sorry for the ones that tried to run it.

 ## Features